10 Tips For Making the Most Out of a Wine Tasting Tour

 1. Ask wine producers or guides for more information

 Don't be afraid to ask.
 Guided tours are exactly the place where you can question and learn more about wine-making and how to taste wine.
-You may not identify every flavour and technical characteristics of the wine, but you will know if you enjoy it or not.
-And if you do, ask more about that wine, variety and process.
-Whether you're in a tour with a guide or at a farm with the actual owners and wine producers, everyone will be pleased to share their knowledge with you.
-After all it is their passion, and everyone loves to discuss and talk about what they enjoy.
+You may not identify every flavor and technical characteristic of the wine, but you will know if you enjoy it or not.
+And if you do, ask more about that wine, variety, and process.
+Whether you're on a tour with a guide or at a farm with the actual owners and wine producers, everyone will be pleased to share their knowledge with you.
+After all, it is their passion, and everyone loves to discuss and talk about what they enjoy.
 So don't be shy, everyone will appreciate your interest.

-If you like a wine that you taste, after some tastings you won't know anymore which wine was that that made you crave for more.
-So if you want to go home and order that favourite wine at a restaurant (or avoid the ones you really didn't like) take some little notes so that you won't forget what pleased you the most.
+If you like a wine that you taste, after some tastings you won't know anymore which wine was that made you crave more.
+So if you want to go home and order that favorite wine at a restaurant (or avoid the ones you didn't like) take some little notes so that you won't forget what pleased you the most.

 wine tours, wine tastings, wine portugal, wine travel destinations, how to taste wine